ARMmbed/mbed_OS_API_Docs/docs/APIs/io/AnalogIn.md

 **Tips:**

-* Only certain pins are capable of making these measurement, so check the documentation for compatible pins.
+* Only certain pins are capable of making these measurements, so check the documentation for compatible pins.
-* For more information on what it takes to convert an analog signal to its digital representation see [http://en.wikipedia.org/wiki/Analog-to-digital_converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter).
+* For more information on what it takes to convert an analog signal to its digital representation, see [http://en.wikipedia.org/wiki/Analog-to-digital_converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter).

 ## API